turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

     /lib64/ld-linux-x86-64.so.2 (0x00007f2da93d3000)
 ```

-In case `liboai_transpro.so` is missing `libxran.so` then you can copy XRAN shared library object:
+In case `liboai_transpro.so` does not find `libxran.so`, then you can copy XRAN shared library object:

 ```bash
 sudo cp ~/phy/fhi_lib/lib/build/libxran.so /usr/local/lib